ruhanisingla/ResQ-India/README.md

 <h1 align="center">ResQ India</h1>

 ResQ India is a mobile application built with Flutter to help organize disaster management in India.
 It connects victims and responders in real-time, fetches disaster alerts, and offers AI-powered support—all in one platform.
+This our submission for Google Solution Challenge 2025

 ---